Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/implementation/middleware-invocations.md

 In this recipe we consider the importance of disabling unused Middleware features and reducing the impact of link prefetching on middleware invocations.
 Any custom middleware should be developed with caution with asynchronous code being avoided if possible to reduce latency.

-The [XM Cloud Foundation Head Starter Kit](https://github.com/sitecorelabs/xmcloud-foundation-head-dev) for Next.js applications has the following middleware plugins:
+The [SitecoreAI Foundation Head Starter Kit](https://github.com/sitecorelabs/xmcloud-foundation-head-dev) for Next.js applications has the following middleware plugins:

 - Redirects - Headless SXA (Sitecore Experience Accelerator) provides functionality for [content managed redirects](https://doc.sitecore.com/xmc/en/users/xm-cloud/redirect-search-traffic.html#redirect-a-url), which uses the Redirect Middleware to check if there is a redirect defined for the requested URL.
 - Multisite - The [Next.js Multisite](https://doc.sitecore.com/xmc/en/developers/jss/latest/jss-xmc/the-next-js-multisite-add-on.html) add-on uses the Multisite Middleware to serve the correct site based on the hostname.